Gluten Free in South Korea - Part 1(Updated Sept 2025)

 Fortunately, modern translation tools like Papago are incredibly helpful.
 So even if your Korean isn’t fluent, as long as you know exactly what to ask for, you’ll manage just fine.

-Kamila travelled through Korea for 3 weeks testing and trying lots of different eateries, so here are some that she safely ate in.
-Kamila is a supersensitive Coeliac and any contamination even the slightest crumb would cause a reaction.
+Kamila travelled through Korea for 3 weeks testing and trying lots of different eateries, and like me, she is supersensitive Coeliac and any contamination, even the slightest crumb, causes a reaction.
+So here are our combined suggestions of places worth a visit.

 1. Akira Back (in Four Seasons Hotel)